πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 • βœ“ A curriculum tool β€” like a smart workbook, not a conversation partner

-• βœ“ Every response grounded in USDA, NOAA, and Cornell Extension data
+• βœ“ Every response grounded in USDA data, Cornell Extension research, and live meteorological feeds

 • βœ“ Uses the Socratic method β€” asks questions to guide thinking